-Paper received on 06/11/03 ; accepted on 07/07/04

-Correspondence :

-Dr. Subhash Chandra Biswas Happy Nook, ECTP Phase IV, Flat No. A-10/A, East Kolkata, Kolkata - 700 107.
+Paper received on 06111/03 ; accepted on 07!07/04 Correspondence : Dr. Subhash Chandra Biswas Happy Nook, ECTP Phase IV, Flat No. A-I0!A, East Kolkata, Kolkata - 700 107.
 Tel.
-033 24423003 Email : subh_ranu@vsnl.net from July 1999 to June 2003.
+033 24423003 Email : subh_ranu@vsnl.net and penetrating injuries was made during a 5 year period from July 1999 to June 2003.
 These women were either admitted in the department of Gynecology and Obstetrics or were attended to as referred cases in other departments like surgery or orthopedics, or in intensive care units.
 Demographic data, information relating to gestational age, details regarding the mechanism, and the type and the severity of injury were studied and analysed.
 The women were managed by a team of experts including surgeon, orthopedician, anesthetist, physician and obstetrician according to the nature and severity of injury.
-Necessary investigations including Kleihauer-Betke (KB) test and radiological imaging, when indicated, were carried out to assess the maternal and fetal health and timely intervention was performed as required.
+Necessary investigations including Kleihauer-Betke (KB)test and radiological imaging, when indicated, were carried out to assess the maternal and fetal health and timely intervention was performed as required.
 Recovered women carrying the pregnancy were followed till delivery.
 The maternal, fetal and perinatal outcome were analysed.